cbrun/cbrun.github.io/_posts/2016-05-09-ecore-design-checklist-part2.md

   - eclipse
 permalink: /modeling/ecore-design-checklist-part2/
 translation_fr: /eclipse/checklist-conception-ecore-partie2/
+excerpt: "Ecore design checklist (part 2): scalability and Java mapping tips for EMF modelers; for tool builders; why it matters—keep models fast, lean, and maintainable at scale."
 ---

 This article is the second part of a series focusing on metamodel design (more especially Ecore models).